jernejmarcic/oldSchool/Geograpy/Check your Understandin and Exam Practice U3.md

 5. **Outline the successes of Kerala in terms of gender equality.**
 Kerala is one of the 28 states of India.
-It is the by far most progressive states in India (read )
+It is the by far most progressive states in India (read [[Case study Kerala]]).
+The biggest success of Kerala are:
+ - There is a tradition of female employment, with girls educated to the same standard as boys.
+ - There is open access to universities and colleges where women often study to be doctors and nurses.
+ - Jobs have been open to women in health and education since the early 20th century.
+ - Women have autonomy in their personal life, where there is no tradition of dowries and
+ there are no obstacles to remarriage.

+6. **Suggest ways in which gender equality in Kerala can be improved.**